 Our calculator offers three types of extra payments:

-- Add a fixed amount to each monthly payment
+| Monthly Extra | Add a fixed amount to each payment | Consistent budgeting and steady progress |

 Step 3: Set a Payoff Goal